Skip to main content

 The problem

 Drivers were juggling paperwork, phone calls, and manual status updates across half a dozen channels.
-Dispatchers were spending their day chasing confirmations instead of solving exceptions.
-The existing mobile experience had been bolted on to the desktop app and barely worked in the cab of a truck.
+Dispatchers spent the day chasing confirmations instead of solving exceptions.
+The existing mobile experience had been bolted onto the desktop app and barely worked from inside the cab of a truck.

 The existing mobile experience: a desktop app squeezed into a phone